 ASEAN Citizens (Special Privileges):

-Citizens of ASEAN countries enjoy special entry privileges: - Singapore, Brunei: 90 days, can use IC instead of passport - Thailand, Indonesia, Philippines: 30 days - Vietnam, Cambodia, Laos, Myanmar: 30 days
+Citizens of ASEAN countries enjoy special entry privileges: - Singapore, Brunei: 90 days, can use IC instead of passport - Thailand, Indonesia, Philippines, Vietnam, Cambodia, Laos, Myanmar: 30 days

 Countries Requiring Visa: